ialbert/bio/README.md

 ## What does this software do?

-This software was designed to teach bioinformatics concepts.

 If you've ever done bioinformatics, you know how even seemingly straightforward tasks require multiple steps, arcane incantations, and various other preparations that slow down progress.

 Even well-defined, supposedly simple tasks can take a seemingly inordinate number of complicated steps.
 The `bio` package is meant to solve that tedium.